What Is the Best University in the World?

 Founded in 2013 and based in Moscow, the oddly named Round University Ranking evaluates 1,100 universities across 82 countries.
 It considers teaching, research, international diversity, and financial sustainability in its methodology and uses a worldwide reputational survey to determine teaching and research quality.
 Both objective data and subjective opinions thus factor into these rankings.

 Harvard once again dominates.
-For 2023, Harvard is first, followed by Caltech, Stanford, MIT, Imperial College London, and the University of Pennsylvania.
-Last year's top five included Harvard, Caltech, Stanford, Imperial College London, and Karolinska Institutet in Sweden.
+For 2024, Harvard is first, followed by Stanford, Caltech, MIT, Peking University, and MIT.
+Last year’s top five included Harvard, Caltech, Stanford, MIT, and Imperial College London.

 Since 2010 (RUR began in 2013 but its rankings cover 2010 to the present), Harvard has finished first all but three times, relinquishing its crown to Caltech in 2012, 2013, and 2016.

 As with THE, Round also publishes the results of its reputational survey of teaching and research, separating a purely reputation-based ranking from an approach that includes more quantifiable data.
-And just like with THE's reputation results, Round's reputation ranking concludes that Harvard leads the way.
+And just like with THE’s reputation results, Round’s reputation ranking concludes that Harvard leads the way.
 Harvard has finished first in every reputational ranking since 2010.
-For 2021, the remaining top five are MIT, Stanford, Cambridge, and Oxford.
+For 2024, the top five are Harvard, Stanford, Oxford, University of Michigan, and Yale.

 Yet another Round of applause for Harvard.